-- 1. Method 1: - For the day you depart, add ^{3/4} of the standard meal allowance amount for that day.
+- 1. Method 1: - a.
+For the day you depart, add /4 of the standard meal allowance amount for that day. - b.

-- b.
 For the day you return, add 3/4 of the standard meal allowance amount for the preceding day. - 2.
 Method 2: Prorate the standard meal allowance using any method you consistently apply in accordance with reasonable business practice.
 For example, an employer can treat 2 full days of per diem (that includes M&IE) paid for travel away from home from 9 a.m. of one day to 5 p.m. of the next day as being no more than the federal rate.
-This is true even though a federal employee would be limited to a reimbursement of M&IE for only 11/2 days of the federal M&IE rate.
+This is true even though a federal employee would be limited to a reimbursement of M&IE for only $1^{1/2}$ days of the federal M&IE rate.

 The standard mileage rate.
 This is a set rate per mile that you can use to figure your deductible car expenses.
-For 2022, the standard mileage rate for the cost of operating your car for business use is 58.5 cents (0.585) per mile from January 1-June 30 and 62.5 cents (0.625) per mile from July 1-December 31.
+For 2024, the standard mileage rate for the cost of operating your car for business use is 67 cents (\$0.67) per mile.